jgm/djot/README.md

 The extension `.dj` may be used to indicate that the contents of a file are djot-formatted text.

+## MIME type

+There is no official MIME type, but `text/x-djot` may be used.

 ## License

 The code and documentation are released under the MIT license.